Kelly Osbourne Gives The Camera A Sultry Stare In New Selfie

 Kelly Osbourne gave the camera a sultry stare in a new Instagram selfie.
 The daughter of heavy metal legend Ozzy Osbourne and The Talk host Sharon posted the snap after she was told by an unnamed pal to add it to her social media feed.

 The stunning E!
-News correspondent, who appears regularly on the network to critique celebrity fashion prior to and after major awards shows, was almost unrecognizable as she posed in a room in her home.
+News correspondent, who appears regularly on the network to critique celebrity fashion during major awards shows, was almost unrecognizable as she posed in a room in her home.

 Kelly wore oversized, cat’s eye, black-rimmed glasses on her face.
 This accessory appeared to suit her face shape and gave her an air of sophistication not many others would likely be able to pull off.